tjknoth/cse130-web/lectures/00-hello.md

 - Two ways to ask a question:
     1. "Raise your hand" in zoom and I will call on you
     2. Type into zoom chat
+- Please do not use public Zoom chat for random commentary, it's very distracting
 - Same if I ask you a question
     - Also use "thumb up" as a confirmation
 - I will assign you to "breakout rooms"